Tags

 This note was thrown in the paper basket.

-After 3 hours, reading the all the six articles for exactly six times I have no clue of any of the contexts.
-Concentrations was a leisure I can’t afford now, my mind was running a marathon of nothingness.
-I signed in to facebook to check Vivan’s profile and again no activity, last status was updated a month ago when he has asked me for a surprise date night and I signed of suddenly as my mind was trying to block some memories I don’t know about.
-That is Vivan, doing something exciting or crazy all the time, Like declaring an alleged surprise over facebook or sending me bunch of Lilies when I am at work for no reason, I need coffee I decided and stepped out of the office for the coffee parlor across the street.
+After three hours of reading the six articles for exactly six times, I still have no clue of any of the context.
+Concentration was leisure I couldn’t afford, my mind was running a marathon of nothingness.
+I logged into Facebook to check Vivan’s profile and again no update from him, the last status was updated a month ago when he asked me for a surprise date night and I closed the tab suddenly as my mind was trying to block something that was threatening to crush everything inside of me.
+That is Vivan, doing something exciting or crazy all the time, like declaring an alleged surprise over Facebook or sending me a bunch of Lilies when I am at work for no reason at all.
+I need coffee I decided and stepped out of the office to the coffee parlour across the street.

 This note was torn and scattered on road.